Hilbert schemes of nonreduced divisors in Calabi-Yau threefolds and W-algebras: -module structure

 Let ${\mathfrak U}(W_{\kappa}({\mathfrak gl}_r))$ denote the current algebra of the $W$-algebra, and let ${\mathcal U}_0(W_{\kappa}({\mathfrak gl}_r))$ denote its image in ${\rm End}(\pi_0)$ As shown in Corollary \ref{CYSHW}, which is analogous to Lemmas 8.22 and 8.24 in \cite{Cherednik_W}, there is an embedding of degreewise topological $K_0$-algebras \be \Theta_0^{(r)}: {\bf SH}^{(r)}_{K_0} \to {\mathcal U}_0(W_{\kappa}({\mathfrak gl}_r)) \ee which lifts to a surjective morphism of degreewise topological $K_0$-algebras \be _0^{(r)}: {\mathfrak U}( {\bf SH}^{(r)}_{K_0}) \to {\mathcal U}_0(W_{\kappa}({\mathfrak gl}_r)). \ee In particular, as observed in Corollary \ref{modequiv}, this yields a representation

 As in \cite{Cherednik_W}, the morphism \eqref{eq:thetamapA} is obtained from a comparison the free field realizations of ${\bf SH}^{(r)}_{K_0}$ and respectively the $W$-algebra.
 The proof consists of a step by step ${\bf T}_0$-specialization of the proof given in \cite{Cherednik_W}.
 This is a straightforward, if somewhat tedious process, the details being provided in Appendix \ref{DDAHAW}.

-Then the final step is to prove: \begin{theo} $\pi^{(r)}_0$ is isomorphic to the $W$-vacuum module $\pi_0$. \end{theo}
+Now one can conclude the proof of Theorem \ref{mainthmB} which states that $\pi_0^{(r)}$ is isomorphic to the vacuum representation of the $W$-algebra.